BitcoinVoucherBot/nostr-exchange-bot-whitepaper/README.md

 The advent of the Nostr protocol, provides the foundation for a communication platform suitable for this new method of order management and acquisition, which is decentralised, end-to-end encrypted, does not rely on centralised servers, and allows it to be replicated for each new entity that decides to participate.

+Nostr protocol is censorship-resistant because it operates on a network of distributed nodes (Relays) rather than a single centralized server or entity.
+This means that no single party has complete control over the network, and no single point of failure exists.
+As a result, it is much harder for any individual or group to censor or manipulate the data on the network.
+This appears to be the right place where the system can work.

+Therefore, this can be considered censorship-resistant because it allows open and transparent communication and data transfers without fear of censorship or manipulation.

 ## The Nostr NIP-04

 We are interested in NIP-04 since the bot uses direct messages to interact with users.
 Reading the NIP-04 we can get that: a special event with kind 4, meaning "encrypted direct message", has the following content: